diarworld/docker-lxde-x2go-anaconda/README.md

 Connect to your server with docker hosts's IP , Port : 2222 , Username : User , Password : ( look at docker logs for container)

-Select the Session TYPE as : LXDE , this is very important
+Select the Session TYPE as : LXDE , this is very important You may select the Session TYPE as : Internet browser, in this case x2go will start only chrome.

 ###Credits: